 In 2019, we celebrated our 70th anniversary as a foundation by approving a strategic plan, which included a new mission statement, a new approach to grantmaking, and a new mission investing journey to align 100% of our capital – grants (at least 5% of financial capital), endowment (95% of financial capital), human, partnership, advocacy, convening, strategy, and more – with our mission.

-To learn more about our work, please read our Strategic Direction Summary and consider if there is a fit to become a grantee partner.
+To learn more about our work, please review our Strategic Plan and our Strategic Direction Summary.

 History & Founder

 Richard J. Reynolds, Jr. first visited coastal Georgia in the early 1930s.
 This coastal region – rich in culture, beauty, history, and natural resources – captured his interest, imagination, and philanthropy.
 Over his lifetime, Mr. Reynolds developed a deep appreciation for the people and places of Sapelo Island, one of the many barrier islands along the Georgia coast.
 He was especially intrigued by the vast salt marsh ecosystem that separates Sapelo Island from the mainland.
 In 1949, he began his institutional philanthropy in Georgia, with what would become our private, family foundation: The Sapelo Foundation.
 In 1953, he created the world-renowned Sapelo Island Marine Institute, as a research affiliate of the University of Georgia.
 For 23 years, his philanthropy served as the vehicle for the development, operation, and advancement of the institute.
 Then, in 1976, when the University of Georgia took charge of this work, his philanthropic legacy broadened and stewarded in a new era.